 Planning for the future is always challenging, but when you are parenting a child with special needs there are many additional things to consider.
 We will review the 10 Basic Financial Steps for Special Needs Caregivers.
 Important considerations include establishing guardianship, protecting government benefits, estate planning, planning for their financial security, considering special needs trusts, etc. The ABLE Act allows funds to be set aside for an eligible beneficiary for qualified expenses and earnings do not county as taxable income.
 This savings program is disregarded when determining income eligibility for most federal means-tested benefits.
 Making the future more secure.

-Groups are free of charge for families of a child with a developmental disability
+Groups are free of charge for families of a child with a

 PLEASE RSVP to Leah Siuta at 336-2616 x120 or